Table of contents here.

-Archean life consisted only of bacteria and archaea, two of the three domains of life found on Earth.
-Both have cells that lack true nuclei.
+Archean life consisted only of bacteria and archaea, two of the three domains of life currently found on Earth.
+Both have very simple cells that lack true nuclei.
 Oxygen was virtually absent from the Archean atmosphere.
-The Sun, having left behind its exuberant infancy, shone at only about 75% of its current brightness, but abundant atmospheric methane is thought to have trapped enough heat to permit the oceans to remain unfrozen.
+The Sun, having left behind its exuberant infancy, shone at only about 75% of its current brightness, but abundant atmospheric methane trapped enough heat to permit the oceans to remain unfrozen.

 Fossilized Precambrian stromatolites from Glacier National Park.
 National Park Service